Componolit/gneiss/README.md

 $ cd /path/to/gneiss
 $ ./cement build -b build test/hello_world/hello_world.xml . test init lib
 ```

+The arguments after the configuration file are the directory where the Gneiss
+repository is located and the directories that contain the project files for the
+components and libraries.

 Core is built in `build/bin` and the components are built in `build/lib`.
 To run the system add the components that are shared libraries to the